Gassandrid/ewan.my/content/Thoughts/Setting Up the Idea of Captures.md

 date: 2025-10-11
 updated: 2026-01-12T11:22:58-05:00
 ---
 I know I know, this is yet another note about taking notes and workflow stuff - it usually misses the point.
-By now I have done several notes on how to deal with [[Tasknotes in my workflow]] and [[Uncreated Notes]].
+By now I have done several notes on how to deal with [[Tasknotes in my workflow]] and [[Private/Inbox/Uncreated Notes]].
 But it all really boils down to one simple idea, and the reason I had kanban boards in the first place.

 I have ideas.
 I dont always have time.
 I want to write down ideas to write about later, with just enough information so I can regain my train of thought when I return to a capture.